TonyVallad/CSI-Predictor/docs/Progress.md

 - Histogram creation for every image for better pixel value analysis and better image preprocessing.
 - Experiment: Encoded pixel value over the 3 chanels (RGB) to get 3x pixel value resolution. (more details) (might not be compatible with pretrained models, testing required...)

+## 2025-07-03

+- Experiment: Created function to generate mask showing pixels with min or max value on the image.

 ## Todo

 - Fix pixel value.